May 4, 2026

 Criminal Case – From Arrest to Disposition

-When the person gets arrested for the first time, he or she will be most likely terrified and shocked and will have tons of questions regarding the process and its outcome.
-Often, family and friends get involved in looking for the criminal defense attorney and they as well will have […]
+When the person gets arrested for the first time, he or she will most likely be terrified and shocked and will have tons of questions regarding the process and its outcome.
+Often, family and friends get involved in looking for a criminal defense attorney, and they as well will have […]

 June 18, 2020